 Malaysia offers a range of global expansion opportunities unavailable in many other Asian markets.
-With regards to the advantages of Malaysia over Indonesia, the former’s more-developed infrastructure presents far fewer logistical challenges than the latter’s.
+With regards to the advantages of Malaysia over Indonesia, the former’s more-developed infrastructure presents far fewer logistical challenges than the latter.

-Likewise, Malaysia is commonly seen as the more business-friendly of the two and, because of that, it is far more developed in terms of professional services as well.
+Likewise, Malaysia is commonly seen as the more business-friendly of the two, and, because of that, it is far more developed in terms of professional services as well.
 Malaysia has a highly developed banking sector, making it very attractive to financial services organizations in particular.
 Malaysia is also a country based on British common law, while Indonesia is not.

-Finally, two of the major reasons why many businesses are increasingly expanding into Malaysia has to do with the country’s far stronger ties to the international community when compared to Indonesia, and the fact that their workforce generally has a higher degree of education as well.
+Finally, two of the major reasons why many businesses are increasingly expanding into Malaysia have to do with the country’s far stronger ties to the international community when compared to Indonesia, and the fact that their workforce generally has a higher degree of education as well.

 This is not to suggest that there are no challenges to doing business in Malaysia.
-It has a drastically smaller population than Indonesia (just north of 30 million people compared to Indonesia’s 264 million), which creates smaller market opportunity as well.
+It has a drastically smaller population than Indonesia (just north of 30 million people compared to Indonesia’s 264 million), which creates smaller market opportunities as well.